FormaRobotics/forma-arm/README.md

 ## CAD
 The following CAD components are currently available in this repo:
 - ✅ Base link (mounting structure for the first joint)
-- ✅ Link1 (first arm segment connected to the base)
+- ✅ Link1 (first arm segment connected to the base + lid)
 - ✅ Servo module components

 ## Bill of Materials (BoM) 📦